 In order to achieve a desirable outcome, it may be useful to follow a structured approach to negotiation.

 The process of Seven Steps To Negotiating Successfully!

 Advantages of Negotiation

-- Private affair of Parties: Negotiation is a party-based dispute resolution, i.e. only the parties concerned enter into agreement, it is not a public confict.
+- The private affair of Parties: Negotiation is a party-based dispute resolution, i.e. only the parties concerned enter into an agreement, it is not a public conflict.
 Thus, the information shared is Confidential.

-- Successful Dispute Resolution: Possibility of dispute resolution is maximum in this form of resolution process.
+- Successful Dispute Resolution: The possibility of dispute resolution is maximum in this form of the resolution process.

 - Voluntary Process

 The ten new rules for global negotiations advocated by Hernandez and Graham nicely coincide with an approach that comes naturally to the Japanese: